tillprochaska/embed/README.md

 .embed__thumb > img
 ```

-You can also translate the strings used by the Embed plugin.
+You can also translate the strings used by Embed.
 Translations for English and German are already included.
 To find out what keys to use, check out the [English translation file](translations/en.php).

 ## Examples <a id="Examples"></a>
 #### Blog: Featured Embed
-Embed featured media to your blog posts.
-The URL of the embed (e.g. YouTube, Vimeo, Spotify, Flickr, Instagram, Twitter) is stored in a field called ´featured´ in this example:
 ```
 // site/blueprints/article.yml
 …